craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 What was once the ground floor has crumbled to its supports.
 Those few rooms that are not impassable are derelict, and devoid of occupants.

 Taking the stairs from within the building or the makeshift ramp from outside will lead you to the second floor.
-This second floor is chock-full of independent merchants and scavs looking to flip scrap or artifacts for food and water.
+This second floor is chock-full of independent merchants and scavs looking to flip scrap or artifacts for food, water, and ammunition.

 #### The Forester's Hut